-Opportunity for teams to have time for vertical planning.
-Opportunities for professional development in areas of needs.
-Systematic school-wide safety and discipline plan.
-Teachers also collaborate in providing ongoing support, fostering innovation/flexibility, employing technology, and fostering-Collaboration.
-Multiple teams support & drive vision and direction of NFES.
+We will continue to have opportunities for teams to have time for vertical planning, opportunities for professional development in areas of needs, and a Systematic school-wide safety and discipline plan.
+Teachers will also collaborate in providing ongoing support in the instructional framework, effective instructional strategies, and the use of common formative assessments to enhance student achievement.